| November 27, 2004

 the ambush and now decided no photos would be allowed.
 We explained our

 project was a photography project and ended the session there.
-It was
+It

 clear he was toying with us.
 Again we were wondering how Pablo could be so forgiving.
 Over and over we’re seeing the victims forgiving the perpetrators, when the perpetrators aren’t even acknowledging they need to be forgiven, and they certainly were not asking for forgiveness.
 Within half an hour we were on the bus to Chinandega; that was one goodbye that didn’t feel the least bit depressing!
 This time the 47-mile bus ride from Somotillo to Chinandega took 3 exhausting hours, everyone covering their faces to avoid breathing the dust, and pot holes on top of pot holes.
 In Chinandega we were hoping to find Reina, who had survived a 1987 mortar attack by the Honduran army (who were in collusion with the contras) on her border community, Santo Tomas. |